MoustaphaSaad/moustaphasaad.github.io/content/posts/file-format-basics.md

 Now we can use our primitives to illustrate the structure of your file format.

-- Magic number: uint64_t
+- Magic number: `uint64_t`
-- Version: uint64_t
+- Version: `uint64_t`
-- Header Offset: uint64_t
+- Header Offset: `uint64_t`
 - Blobs: bytes
-- Header entries count: uint64
+- Header entries count: `uint64_t`
 - Header entries: array of
   - File name: string
-  - File offset: uint64_t
+  - File offset: `uint64_t`
-  - File size: uint64_t
+  - File size: `uint64_t`

 ##### Magic number

 A Magic number is a constant numerical or text value used to identify file formats.
 It's usually the first thing in the file.
 It's a nice thing to have in your file format especially when you know that some users/companies fiddle with file extensions.
-I have seen some programs writing `.dcm` files which are in fact are not DICOMs.
+I have seen some programs writing `.dcm` files which are in fact are not `DICOMs`.

 ##### Version